jk27924/bamazon/README.md

 - Add New Product
   * If a manager selects `Add New Product`, it should allow the manager to add a completely new product to the store.

+- Log Out
+* Simple Interface added lastly to say Good Bye, when the job is done.

 **3. Supervisor Interface: node bamazonSupervisor.js**